joeky888/vimrc/ReadMe.md

     * Ctrl-/ Vim doesn't support it
     * Ctrl-AnyNumberkey Vim doesn't support it
     * three or more combination keys like Ctrl-Shift-S, terminals don't accept this
-* An example setup should like this in terminals
+* An example setup should like this in bashrc/zshrc
 ```sh
 # Add this to bash_profile, bashrc or zshrc
 if [[ "$TERM" == "xterm"* ]]; then